sanger-archive/lims-core/showoff/core-2012-06-11/core/01_slide.md

 * Persistence operations not mixed with business logic code.
 * Everything is automatically wrapped in a transaction.
-* saves can be bulk (not implemented)
+* Saves can be bulk (not implemented)
-* eager loading (not implemented) can be set at session, or application level
+* Eager loading (not implemented) can be set at session, or application level
 * Session information (user, date, client) can be audited in a `session` table

 !SLIDE small transition=scrollUp subsection